 The FDCPA solely encompasses the debt collection industry, whereas the TCPA regulates the conduct of telephone solicitors and telemarketers across several sectors.
 Another key difference is the FDCPA prohibits specific “abusive and deceptive” practices when attempting to collect a debt.
 It goes above and beyond the TCPA restrictions of automatic, artificial, and prerecorded voice messages.
 The FDCPA goes an extra length of safeguarding consumers from obscene or profane language and threats from collection agents.
 It also encompasses sharing details of the debtor with third parties or the public.

-A key component to success is for collection agencies to remain in compliance with both acts.
+To conclude, a key component to success is for collection agencies to remain in compliance with both acts.
 This can be achieved by regularly training floor agents, employing a compliance officer, and establishing best practices when collecting a debt.
 Remaining compliant with these acts keep your agency from expensive lawsuits, improves debtor relations, and attracts clientele.